jimwitte/baserowapi/docsrc/datefields.rst

     from baserowapi import Baserow

     # Initialize the Baserow client
-    baserow = Baserow(url='https://api.baserow.io', token='mytoken')
+    baserow = Baserow(url='https://baserow.example.com', token='mytoken')
     table = baserow.get_table(1234567)

 Accessing Date Field Settings
 -----------------------------

-Every date field in Baserow has associated settings, which can be accessed from the field object:
+Every date field in Baserow has associated properties, which can be accessed from the field object:

 .. code-block:: python